 Surfaces frequently contacted by patients (door handles, countertops, chair arms)

-- All office door handles and countertops will be cleaned with antiseptic wipes approximately every 30-45 minutes or a minimum of every 4 hours.
+- All office door handles and countertops are cleaned with antiseptic wipes

-- Door handles and office countertops inpatient rooms and in the flow of patient traffic will be wiped clean with antiseptic agents after EVERY patient.
+- Door handles and office countertops inpatient rooms and in the flow of patient traffic are wiped clean with antiseptic agents after EVERY patient.

-Face masks – Patients are required to wear face masks during office hours, to prevent touching of their faces, and potential transmission of asymptomatic infection to personnel and other patients.
+Face masks – Patients are recommended to wear face masks during office hours, to prevent touching of their faces, and potential transmission of asymptomatic infection to personnel and other patients.

-Patient temperatures -will be taken by intake staff upon arrival to the office and documented
+Patient temperatures -may be taken by intake staff upon arrival to the office and documented if symptomatic

-Encourage patients to wash hands – Patients are encouraged to wash hands thoroughly upon arrival and before departure from our office.
+Encourage patients to wash hands – Patients are encouraged to wash hands thoroughly or use provided hand sanitizer upon arrival and before departure from our office.

 PATIENT – THERAPIST INTERACTION